Niles Paul

-Niles Paul (born August 9, 1989) is a former American football tight end.
-He played college football as a wide receiver at the University of Nebraska–Lincoln and was selected in the fifth round of the 2011 NFL Draft by the Washington Redskins.
+Niles Paul (born August 9, 1989) is an American former professional football tight end who played eight seasons in the National Football League (NFL).
+He played college football as a wide receiver at the University of Nebraska–Lincoln and was selected in the fifth round of the 2011 NFL draft by the Washington Redskins.

-Early years
+Early life

 Paul attended Omaha North High School in Omaha, Nebraska, where he was a three-sport star in football, track, and basketball.
 In football, Paul helped North to a 9-2 record and a trip to the Class A state quarterfinals.
 He was named a first-team All-Nebraska and first-team All-Metro selection by the Omaha World-Herald and a first-team Super-State pick by the Lincoln Journal Star.
 He was also one of 58 players who were selected as a Parade All-American.
 Paul averaged 19.5 yards on 32 receptions and caught 10 touchdown passes as a junior, and also averaged 25.6 yards per kickoff return.
 As a senior, Paul hauled in 46 passes for 814 yards and 13 touchdowns for Coach Larry Martin.
 He averaged nearly 18 yards per reception, and also averaged better than 18 yards per punt return.
 Paul was invited to play at the U.S. Army All-American Game in San Antonio, Texas, and he led the West team in receiving yards.

 In track & field, Paul won the 110-meter hurdles at the state meet as both a junior (14.71s) and a senior (14.33s), while finishing second in the 300-meter hurdles (38.34s) and fourth in the 100-meter dash (11.00s) as a senior.
 His 4x100-meter relay team also finished second with a time of 42.30 seconds.
 In 2006, he led the Vikings to the Class A state track title by winning four gold medals.
 Individually, he captured the Class A titles in the 110m hurdles and 300m hurdles and was part of the all-class gold medal teams in the 4 × 100 m (42.31) and 4x400-meter (3:18.80) relays.
 On the basketball court, Paul was among the Class A leaders in scoring and rebounding, averaging nearly 19 points and 12 rebounds per game as a senior.

 Paul was regarded as the top prospect in the state of Nebraska in 2007, and was NU's first signee from Omaha North since 1998.
 He was regarded as one of the top 20 receiving prospects in the country by both Rivals.com and Scout.com.